Eddie Linden: Aquarius

 Linden had begun to organise poetry readings at the Lamb & Flag pub in Covent Garden, and in 1969, he started the poetry magazine Aquarius, which featured emerging writers.
 He was helped by the poet John Heath-Stubbs, and a donation from his friend, playwright Harold Pinter; it has been said that Linden was the inspiration for the character of Spooner in Pinter's play No Man's Land.
 Fellow poets George Barker and Peter Porter also allowed their work to be published for free.
 The first issue featured contributions from Heath-Stubbs, Barker, Stevie Smith and Kathleen Raine.

 The magazine was published every few years and ran to 26 issues in all.
 Amongst others, Aquarius published works by Seamus Heaney, Ted Hughes, Tom Scott and Kathleen Jamie.
-Writing in the Times Literary Supplement, James Campbell says that "the actual editing" was undertaken by figures such as Barker, Heath-Stubbs and Douglas Dunn, the latter being another Scottish poet.
+Writing in the Times Literary Supplement in 2019, James Campbell stated that "the actual editing" was undertaken by figures such as Barker, Heath-Stubbs and Douglas Dunn, another Scottish poet.
 Linden raised the funds to keep the magazine going through the years, having started it with £4 capital and a loan from a friend.
 He was also helped by leading poet John Betjeman, who sent £5 for "good old Aquarius" every Christmas (adjusted for inflation, this sum of money would have been of higher value whilst Betjeman was alive).

 A poetry reading at the Houses of Parliament was organised by Linden in April 1976, chaired by Labour MP Jock Stallard, featuring Heath-Stubbs and Dannie Abse, whose brother Leo was then a Labour MP.
 Abse's work was published in several editions of Aquarius, including the Welsh issue.
 A number of editions were similarly themed, including Irish, Scottish, Australian and Canadian issues; others honoured Heath-Stubbs, Roy Fuller, Hugh MacDiarmid and The Poetry of the Forties.
 Linden was also a member of the General Council of The Poetry Society for many years, and in 1990, he was elected to its Executive Council.